 Piano movers cost & DIY tips to move it safely.

 With the help of friends and rellies, you are going to move this beautiful and expensive instrument which incidentally has 10,000+ moving parts that are all finely synchronised and produce the most exquisite sounds.
-Then you possibly end up wondering why the soundboard is cracked or why it won’t keep its tuning any longer.
+Or you are going to find out what piano movers cost and make the decision on who to trust with your piano.

-Okay your choice, but firstly just enquire about the cost of having professionals move your piano for you.
+So before you find yourself wondering why your piano won't keep its tune any longer, first enquire about the cost of having professionals move your piano for you.
 Always a good choice as you watch this very heavy item go out the door without you lifting a finger.
 An enquiry with professional piano movers won’t cost you a cent and may prove worthwhile in the long run.
-We have also include some average piano moving prices below.
+We have also included some average piano moving prices below.

 If however, you are intent on doing it yourself let’s help you ensure that the job is done as carefully as possible.